rach0022/tundra/README.md

 ## Cold Climate Dating App

 #### Code:
+- [ ] setup enviroment variablres for android development
+- [ ] learn how to use cordova merges folder: https://www.youtube.com/watch?v=PPI_9ilON7Y&feature=emb_title
 - [ ] setup enviroment variables for android on macsystem
 - [ ] make fetch calls from http://griffis.edumedia.ca/mad9022/tundra/get.profiles.php?gender=female to get data
-- [ ] make splashscreen and icon (use https://pgicons.abiro.com/ to export)
+- [x] make splashscreen and icon (use https://pgicons.abiro.com/ to export)
 - [ ] add tiny$hell to this project (hosted for offline use)
 - [ ] (optional) get google fonts for this project
 - [x] select a colour scheme to use through the app (in /res/sass/_variables.scss)